AnonymousDEV001/Our-Hope/docs/SRS.md

 ### 6.2 Format and Privacy Considerations
 - Dates shall be stored in UTC ISO 8601 format.
-- Personally Identifiable Information (PII) like phone numbers must be treated with care and only exposed based on user settings.
+- Personally Identifiable Information (PII) like phone numbers are considered public for the purpose of this platform.

 ## 7. System Models